emmaegstad/emmaegstad/README.md

 <br>
 :bug: And if you want to check out some of my other projects...
 [PIXL](https://github.com/PIXLAPP/pixel-art-project) + [BYOBee](https://github.com/BYOBee-Project/BYOBee)
 <br>
-:bee: When I'm not at the computer, you can find me outside bee-watching, inside Nic Cage-watching, reading (currently on Malazan Book of the Fallen), playing my cello, or petting my cats (or anyone else's cats).
+:bee: When I'm not at the computer, you can find me outside bee-watching, inside Nic Cage-watching, reading (currently: Malazan Book of the Fallen), playing my cello, or petting my cats (or anyone else's cats).

 <!-- <br>
 :ant: I’m currently learning backend - Node.js, PostgreSQL, Express.
 Blowing my mind. -->